namrathavpatil10/google_hackthon/README.md

 > *Floating badge sits on top of WhatsApp / Zoom / Meet while you talk.
 Turns red the moment a deepfake is detected.*

 ---
+# Project Description

+Sentin-Edge is a cutting-edge security application designed for the Samsung Galaxy S25 Ultra.
+It transforms the smartphone from a passive viewing device into an active, privacy-preserving firewall against AI-generated fraud.
+By leveraging the Snapdragon 8 Elite’s NPU, Sentin-Edge detects deepfakes in real-time during live video calls, media playback, or camera feeds—keeping your data and identity safe without ever sending a single frame to the cloud.

+Core Features & Functionality
+Sentin-Edge provides the below distinct layers of protection tailored for everyday mobile use:
+•	Media Upload Analysis: Users can upload existing images or videos from their gallery for a comprehensive forensic deep-dive report.
+•	Plain-Language Explanations: Powered by Gemma 4 2B (LiteRT-LM), the app doesn't just give a score; it explains why a video is suspicious (e.g., "Unnatural blinking patterns detected") in simple terms.

+How the Technology Works

+Sentin-Edge employs a multi-stage Forensic Pipeline to ensure maximum accuracy and zero latency:
+1. Forensic Pre-Scan
+Before the AI even looks at the pixels, the SafetyVerificationEngine scans for digital fingerprints.
+It looks for watermarks initially and if there exists any watermarks it directly classifies as suscpicious.
+2. Real-Time ML Analysis (The Brain)
+Using the LiteRT (formerly TFLite) runtime optimized for the Qualcomm Hexagon NPU:
+•	Vision Transformers (ViT): An ensemble of pre-trained models (dima806) analyzes facial textures for sub-pixel inconsistencies and generative artifacts.
+•	Biometric Tracking: ML Kit and HRNet track "liveness" signals, such as blink rates per minute and mouth movement synchronicity.
+•	Temporal Engine: A 20-frame rolling window monitors for "glitches" or landmark jitter that occur when a deepfake mask fails to align with the underlying face.
+3. The Signal Combiner
+All signals (visual score, biometric data, and metadata) are fused into a final Trust Score:
+•	Green (≥ 0.8): Real/Trustworthy.
+•	Orange (0.5 – 0.7): Suspicious/Inconclusive.
+•	Red (< 0.5): Deepfake Detected.

+Technical Stack & Architecture

+Built for the next generation of Android hardware, Sentin-Edge utilizes a high-performance stack:
+•	Hardware Acceleration: Primary execution on the Snapdragon 8 Elite NPU, with intelligent fallback to Adreno GPU or XNNPACK CPU.
+•	Frameworks: Kotlin and Jetpack Compose for a modern, fluid UI; CameraX for high-speed frame capture.
+•	On-Device LLM: Uses LiteRT-LM to run Gemma 4 2B locally, ensuring that the "Forensic Explanation" feature remains 100% private.
+•	Privacy First: No cloud processing.
+All analysis happens locally on the device, ensuring biometric data never leaves the user's phone.

+Real-time deepfake detection on Android.
+Upload a photo or video, scan a live camera feed, or run a background shield over your video calls — SentinEdge tells you if the face is AI-generated, entirely on-device.

 ## What it does